 We are proud to be official partners with a number of excellent organisations.
 You can read more about our partners here.

-LimeCulture is delighted to partner with the Premier League to deliver training to the clubs on sexual consent, sexting and sexual health and were delivered to players aged between 14-21 years old.
+LimeCulture is delighted to partner with the Premier League to deliver training to the clubs on sexual consent, sexting and sexual health.
+Training is delivered to players aged between 14-21 years old.

 In addition, we are proud to have been invited to deliver a series of workshops on safeguarding in sport.
 Our work in this area, led by Kim Doyle who is a member of the national safeguarding panel in sport, is a part of our bespoke training and the courses are all tailored packages according to the specifications we are given.